 Make Your Menus Invisible

-The biggest limitation of mobile devices in the lack of on-screen space.
+The biggest limitation of mobile devices is the lack of on-screen space.
 You have to be very resourceful in how you use it.
 Why keep all those menus in sight?
 You can make them invisible by tucking them under a toggle menu button.
 This may take several forms:

 Users can click on a button like this to expand and collapse the menu.
 That frees up a lot of space on the small screen of a smartphone or tablet and contributes to better user experience.